 While the loss of trading cards wouldn't be too much of an issue for many users, having no forums is kind of a big deal.
 Technically, Sweeney is correct and Reddit contains the most popular forums for pretty much any game these days but indies on Steam tend to have most feedback and discussions on their own community hub.

-Another reason why the lack of forums is a bit of a mess is that Epic already stated users won't be able to post reviews on the store and Sweeney directly stated his focus on developers several times over, further supported by Epic's business model that includes incentives for timed exclusives.
+Another reason why the lack of forums is a bit of a mess is that Epic already stated users won't be able to post reviews on the store and Sweeney directly stated his several times over, further supported by Epic's business model that includes incentives for timed exclusives.

 Therefore, players will not have any ability to voice their opinions on Epic Games Store - either through forums or reviews.